 In agriculture, not all production variations can be traced back to design choicesExtreme weather events such as hailstorms, floods, or periods of prolonged stress can significantly affect crop performance.

-The possibility of correlate agricultural data over time with specific weather events allows us to reconstruct more objectively seasonal dynamics, distinguishing the impact of the agrivoltaic system from that of external factors.
-This type of reading is increasingly relevant both in authorization scope is in risk management.
+The ability to correlate agricultural data over time with specific meteorological events allows us to reconstruct more objectively seasonal dynamics, distinguishing the impact of the agrivoltaic system from that of external factors.
+This type of interpretation is increasingly relevant both in the authorization and risk management fields.

 From the methodological approach to operational experiences

-In the case of Synergy, thedata usage has allowed us to reconstruct in some concrete cases the historical agricultural trends, analyze irrigation needs, evaluate biomass growth And compare the current scenario with the projected one, transforming the data into a tool for reading and dialogue between different skills.
+In the case of Syniergy, the use of data has allowed us to reconstruct in some concrete cases the historical agricultural trends, analyze irrigation needs, evaluate biomass growth And compare the current scenario with the projected one, transforming the data into a tool for reading and dialogue between different skills.

 A comparison that looks to the long term

-The presence of TETHYS at Key Energy 2026 is part of this observation and comparison pathAt a time when agrivoltaics is called upon to demonstrate its agricultural as well as energy sustainability, the real challenge it's not accumulating information, but build reliable methods to read them over time.
+The presence of TETHYS at Key Energy 2026 is part of this observation and comparison pathAt a time when agrivoltaics is called upon to demonstrate its agricultural as well as energy sustainability, the real challenge is not to accumulate information, but build reliable methods to read them over time.